 Where words fail or get in the way, I offer the possibility of creative expression.
 Working with various art materials, music, movement and bodily sensation, we can give expression to our feelings and thoughts in ways that simply ‘talking about’ our issues may not touch on.
 Exploring our issues creatively can be deeply empowering.
 Working in this way supports holistic, natural change and growth.

-My practice is trauma informed, and where necessary we will work with somatic resources to support your sense of safety, and your post-traumatic growth.
+My practice is trauma informed, and where necessary we will work with bodily resources to support your sense of safety, and your post-traumatic growth.